tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 "Why?" demanded Jenny.

 Unc' Billy grinned broadly.
-"Ah reckons, Brer Skunk," said he, "that there isn't anybody wants to go fo' to meddle with yo' and Brer Porky.
+"Ah reckons, Sis Skunk," said he, "that there isn't anybody wants to go fo' to meddle with yo' and Brer Porky.
 Ah reckons most folks knows what would happen if they did, and that yo' and Brer Porky are folks it's a sight mo' comfortable to leave alone.
 Leastways, Ah does.
 Ah ain't aiming fo' trouble with either of yo'.
-That li'l bag of scent yo' carry is cert'nly most powerful, Brer Skunk, and Ah isn't hankering to brush against those little spears Brer Porky is so free with.
+That li'l bag of scent yo' carry is cert'nly most powerful, Sis Skunk, and Ah isn't hankering to brush against those little spears Brer Porky is so free with.
 Ah knows when Ah's well off, and Ah reckons most folks feel the same way."

 Jenny Skunk chuckled.
-"One more question, Unc' Billy," said he.
+"One more question, Unc' Billy," said she.
 "Did you ever know me to pick a quarrel and use that bag of scent without being attacked?"